-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 577 Bonilla Amended July 6, 2015 Senate Committee on Rules, 2-year bill Existing Law: Existing law requires all moneys, except for fines and penalties, collected by the California Air Resources Board from the auction or sale of allowances as part of the State's AB 32 cap and trade program to be deposited in the Greenhouse Gas Reduction Fund and to be available upon appropriation.
-Letter of support sent April 21, 2015, for this bill as amended April 6, 2015.
-Proposed Law: This bill would require the State Energy Resources Conservation and Development Commission to develop and implement a grant program to award grants for projects that build or develop collection and purification technology, infrastructure, and projects that upgrade existing biomethane facilities to meet certain requirements.
-April 0, 2013.
-AB 590 Dahle Amended July 9, 2015 Senate Committee on Appropriations, Existing Law: AB 32 authorizes the California Air Resources Board (CARB) to include the use of market-based compliance mechanisms to carry out the goals of the act.
-Existing law requires all moneys, except for fines and penalties, collected by CARB from the auction or sale of allowances as part of a market-based compliance mechanism to be deposited in the Greenhouse Gas (GHG) Reduction Fund.
-2-year bill Proposed Law: This bill would provide that moneys in the GHG Reduction Fund may be made available for expenditure by the State Energy Resources Conservation and Development Commission for the purposes of maintaining the current level of biomass power generation or geothermal energy generation in the state and revitalizing currently idle facilities in strategically located regions.
-2010.
+BILL Author STATUS SUMMARY TASK FORCE POSITION AB 577 Bonilla 6, 2015 Senate Committee on Rules, 2-year bill Existing Law: Existing law requires all moneys, except for fines and penalties, collected by the California Air Resources Board from the auction or sale of allowances as part of the State's AB 32 cap and trade program to be deposited in the Greenhouse Gas Reduction Fund and to be available upon appropriation. sent to Proposed Law: This bill would require the State Energy Resources Conservation and Development Commission to develop and implement a grant program to award grants for projects that build or develop collection and purification technology, infrastructure, and projects that upgrade existing biomethane facilities to meet certain requirements.
+Resources on April 21, 2015, for this bill as amended April 6, 2015.
+AB 590 Dahle Amended July 9, 2015 Senate Committee on Appropriations, 2-year bill Existing Law: AB 32 authorizes the California Air Resources Board (CARB) to include the use of market-based compliance mechanisms to carry out the goals of the act.
+Existing law requires all moneys, except for fines and penalties, collected by CARB from the auction or sale of allowances as part of a market-based compliance mechanism to be deposited in the Greenhouse Gas (GHG) Reduction Fund. sent to Senate Committee on Appropriations on July 26, 2016, for this bill as amended July 9, 2015.
+Proposed Law: This bill would provide that moneys in the GHG Reduction Fund may be made available for expenditure by the State Energy Resources Conservation and Development Commission for the purposes of maintaining the current level of biomass power generation or geothermal energy generation in the state and revitalizing currently idle facilities in strategically located regions.
 AB 628 Bloom Introduced February 24, 2015 Existing Law: Existing law defines "used oil" as oil that has been refined from crude oil, or synthetic oil, that has been used, and, as a result of use, or as a consequence of extended storage or spillage, has been contaminated with physical or chemical impurities.
 Senate Committee on Environmental Quality, 2-year bill Proposed Law: This bill would clarify that the synthetic oil referred to in the definition of "used oil" may be from any source.